mrkline/ece453/doc/schemas.md

 ## Setup

-To set up a game, a message with type "setup" and a payload object with the following fields will be sent to the system:
+To set up a game, a message with type "setup" with the following additional fields will be sent to the system:

 - "game type" - One of the following: